Cayyus/Cayyus/README.md

 Feel free to reach out, I'd love to have a chat!

 # What I am working on
-- A Spotify CLI
+- Spotify CLI
-- A code editor
+- Code Editor
-- A HTTP Client
+- HTTP Client
-- An Generative AI app
+- Generative AI app
-- A Terminal Chat Assistant
+- Terminal Chat Assistant

 # What I am learning
 - Machine Learning and AI